 1970s Class Notes

-Alan Goodman was included in the 2013 Best Lawyers in America.
+Alan H. Goodman, was listed in the 2014 edition of Chambers USA: America’s Leading Lawyers for Business for Louisiana in the areas of bankruptcy/restructuring and litigation: general commercial.
 He is a partner in the New Orleans office of Breazeale, Sachse & Wilson.